-What distinguishes the Roman Rottweiler vs German Rottweiler?
+What distinguishes the Roman Rottweiler from the German Rottweiler?
 Is it the same dog?
 In short, the “Roman” Rottweiler is bred to be larger and heavier than the Rottweiler breed standard calls for.
-Now that we know that let’s compare the Roman and German Rottweilers further.
+Now that we know that, let’s compare the Roman and German Rottweilers further.
 There are eight primary differences, which are separated into appearance, personality, and health factors.
 Let’s go!

 |Height||24 – 30 inches||24 – 27 inches|